 How Can Endometritis Be Prevented?

-You can reduce your risk of endometritis during childbirth, abortion, or another gynecological procedure by:
+You can reduce your risk of endometritis from childbirth or

 You can help reduce the risk of endometritis caused by STIs by: